rustygoldcoin/firetest/README.md

 ### Creating Your First Test

 To create your first test, you will need to start out by creating your test file.
-You must name your file and the class name of your test the exact same.
-For example, if you name your test file `MyTestCase.test.php` then you must name your test class `MyTestCase`.
-You class will need to extend class `Fire\Test\TestCase`.
+Your test file will consist of a class you create which will extend the class `Fire\Test\TestCase`.

 Example: